 Captain Taishoff graduated from Syracuse University in 1986 and received a law degree from Widener Law School in May 1989.
 He completed an LL.M with highest honors at George Washington University School of Law in 2002.
 He has established a number of philanthropic programs through his family foundation, for which he is President and Trustee.

 Captain Taishoff established the Taishoff Center for Inclusive Higher Education at the Syracuse University School of Education.
-He serves on the Syracuse University Board of Trustees and the Board of Directors for the National Down Syndrome Society.
-He and his wife Laurie have three children including their daughter Jackie (11) who has Down Syndrome.
+He serves as the Chairman of the Taishoff Family Foundation, is a member of the Syracuse University Board of Trustees and the Board of Directors for the National Down Syndrome Society.
+Captain Taishoff lives in Annapolis with his wife Kathy Taishoff and their 5 children.